augrhlp/ansiblePlaybooksWindowsAzure/Readme.md

 Using the command line, after cloning the repository, to your control machine from the root path of the repository launch the following line.

 `ansible-playbook -i ./inventories/case_study/hosts.yml casestudy.yml`

+## Bonus 1 code

+in `provisioning_azure_vm\createvm.yml` provisions an Azure Windows VM to run it simply run

+`ansible-playbook createvm.yml`

+To run the previous script against the newly created VM update the static repository in `inventories/azurevm/hosts.yml` with the correct value and run the script against that repository.
+Make sure the WinRM listener is listening on the public Interface of the windows VM.

+`ansible-playbook -i ./inventories/azurevm/hosts.yml casestudy.yml`